 Online learning offers a tremendous opportunity for students who want to learn computer engineering but may not have the ability to live near a campus or attend classes at regularly scheduled times.
-The flexibility of online learning is ideal for non-traditional students who plan to continue to work full time during school, who have families that they do not want to uproot, and for students in the military who can be forced to move at a moment's notice.
+The flexibility of online learning is ideal for non-traditional students who plan to continue to work full-time during school, who have families that they do not want to uproot, and for students in the military who can be forced to move at a moment's notice.

 While specific classes will vary from one school to another, the basic computer engineering curriculum is markedly similar.

-Since graduate students will be expected to have a solid foundation in computer engineering already, courses will be more advanced and highly relevant to real world applications.
+Since graduate students will be expected to have a solid foundation in computer engineering already, courses will be more advanced and highly relevant to real-world applications.
 These courses may include topics such as algorithms and optimization, network architecture, and even artificial intelligence.

 Specialization is less common for undergraduates, but most graduate programs require students to choose an area of concentration for their research and thesis.
 Some common specializations include:

 The University of Southern California - Viterbi School of Engineering

 The University of Southern California (USC) Viterbi School of Engineering offers a master of science (MS) degree in computer engineering with courses available entirely online through their Distance Education Network (DEN).
 The program includes coursework focusing on designing, developing, testing, and evaluating computer components, networks, and systems—all to achieve higher performance in computing.
 The program is taught by the University's on-campus electrical and computer engineering faculty.

 Admission requirements include a bachelor’s degree in engineering or a related discipline from an accredited institution, official transcripts, a current resume, a personal statement, letters of recommendation, and international students whose first language is not English are required to take the TOEFL or IELTS.